pandoc-ext/fonts-and-alignment/README.md

 > Make sure your selected fonts actually carry the requested shapes/weights.
 > LaTeX will silently substitute a default if they are missing.

-### Text Decorations (inline only)
+### Text Decorations (Bracketed Spans only)

 Routed through the `ulem` LaTeX package — auto-loaded by the filter only when one of these classes is detected in the document.
+These styles are also mapped to equivalent CSS properties for consistent rendering in HTML output.

 | Class                    | LaTeX           | Description             |
 |--------------------------|-----------------|-------------------------|